-David Kimura PRO said about 3 years ago on The Stimulus 2.0 Tutorial :
+David Kimura PRO said almost 4 years ago on The Stimulus 2.0 Tutorial :

 I believe the main benefits of Stimulus is isolation, reloading, minimization, and ease of use.